NikKowPHP/social-brain/chapters/chapter-11.md

 #### **The Science: The Brain's Threat-Detection Matrix**

-As we discovered in Chapter 2, the brain is constantly scanning for social threats.
-David Rock's SCARF model gives us the user manual for this threat system.
-It identifies the five key domains of social experience that the amygdala is constantly monitoring: **Status, Certainty, Autonomy, Relatedness, and Fairness.**

-When these domains are threatened, the brain triggers a primary threat response.
-When they are rewarded, the brain enters a state of trust and collaboration.
-A difficult conversation is, by its nature, a minefield of potential SCARF threats.
+As we discovered, the brain is constantly scanning for social threats across the five SCARF domains.
+A difficult conversation is, by its nature, a minefield of potential threats.
+Our job is to anticipate and mitigate them.

 > ### **SCARF in the Wild: The Argument About the Trash**
 >